 The SMART format for goals is one of the most well-known goal setting techniques.
 SMART stands for Specific, Measurable, Achievable, Relevant and Timely and provides a format and process for setting goals of any size and type, including personal, professional or business-related.
 SMART project management takes the format for developing goals and applies it to the project management process.
 This is a great way for businesses to outline project objectives and plans in a meaningful way that employees and stakeholders can easily understand.
 Let’s explore this in more detail.

-What is SMART Project Management?
+What Are SMART Goals in Project Management?

 When starting a project, it’s important to be as specific as possible.
 You want to make sure that the objectives and steps are easy to understand and follow.
 A simple way to do this is to provide information about the 5 W’s – who, what, where, why and when.